tempestphp/tempest-docs/src/Web/Documentation/content/main/1-essentials/01-container.md

 Tempest has a dependency container capable of resolving dependencies without any configuration.
 Most features are built upon this concept, from controllers to console commands, through event handlers and the command bus.

+## Injecting dependencies

+The constructors of classes resolved by the container may be any class or interface associated with a [dependency initializer](#dependency-initializers).
+Similarly, invoked methods such as [event handlers](../2-tempest-in-depth/07-events), [console commands](../3-console/02-building-console-commands) and invokable classes may also be called directly from the container.

 ```php src/Aircraft/AircraftService.php
 use App\Aircraft\ExternalAircraftProvider;
 use App\Aircraft\AircraftRepository;